 These local, timely effects interact with more global patterns, as well as the ripples of previous changes in the seasons, creating a constantly shifting ecosystem throughout the year.

-For a chef, timing these events to collect ingredients just as they’re at their peak can be very important.
-This timing is particularly important to Chefs Gilberto Briceño and Saul Umaña, whose expertise is greatly based on seasonal cuisine.
+For a chef, timing these events to collect ingredients just as they’re at their peak can be significant.
+This timing is particularly important to chefs in Town, such as Chef Gilberto Briceño, whose expertise is greatly based on seasonal cuisine.

 Cultivating Relationships to Source Seasonal Food and Products